Xorast/Trinity-Project/ReadMe.md

 Other outputs are made available.

-The application consists of two parts :
+The application consists of three parts :
+* User input upload
-   * Calculations [Test Driven Development]
+* Calculations
-   * Presentation of the outputs : data visualisation with dynamics charts [DC/Crossfilter/D3]
+* Presentation of the outputs : data visualisation with dynamics charts

 ## WHO IS THIS APPLICATION FOR ?